rocky/python-decompile3/.github/ISSUE_TEMPLATE/bug-report.md

   contact me by email and explain who you are and the need for privacy.
   But be mindful that you may be asked to sponsor the project for the personal and private help that you are requesting.
-* If the legitimacy of the activity is deemed suspicous, I may flag it as suspicious, making the issue even more easy to detect.
+* If the legitimacy of the activity is deemed suspicious, I may flag it as suspicious, making the issue even easier to detect.

 Bug reports that violate the above may be discarded.